Great South Australian Coastal Upwelling System: Economic importance

 The GSACUS supports a productive fishery, and local fishers recognize the bounty that the upwelling provides them.
 Every November, Portland, Victoria, hosts an Upwelling Festival to celebrate the abundance of the Bonney Upwelling, and to begin the summer fishing season.

 Humans have exploited the GSACUS for thousands of years.
 Oral histories of local Aboriginal tribes indicate a close connection to the ocean, and said tribes may possibly have eaten beached whales.
 The Convincing Ground massacre, which took place near Portland, Victoria in 1829, arose over a dispute between European whalers and the Gunditjmara people over ownership of a beached whale.
 Beginning in the mid-1840s, whaling and sealing were established as organized industries off the Bonney Coast.

 Today, southern rock lobster (referred to locally as crayfish) and trawling are the most important fishing industries in the Bonney Upwelling. whereas the upwelling off the Eyre Peninsula supports a large sardine fishery, operating chiefly out of Port Lincoln, South Australia.

 Harmful algal blooms

 The 2025 algal bloom in South Australia, attributed to an upwelling event in 2023-2024 coinciding with a 2.5 C-change marine heatwave, impacted local fisheries, aquaculture and tourism industries.

+However, the IMOS Sea Surface Temperature Charts and the Bureau of Meteorology SST Anomaly Charts (both readily accessible on their respective websites) show quite clearly that the Bonney Upwelling was both late and highly attenuated compared to usual in the months leading up to and during the early stages of the HAB.
+It did not appear until 4 February 2025, pulsed weakly during that month, then more so during March before disappearing around April 10 2025.
+Over this time the Upwelling barely extended north of Cape Jaffa, well away from the Southern Coast of Fleurieu Peninsula where the HAB arrived on the beaches in mid March.
+This suggests that if the Bonney Upwelling contributed to the HAB it would be by its weakness and absence rather than its strength and presence over the summer of 2024 / 2025.